Arcana (convention): Minnesota Fantasy Award

 the state for at least one year during which the nominee made a significant contribution to the fields of fantasy, science fiction or horror.
 The trophy was designed by artist Mike Odden, based on his metal sculpture "Spectre".

 The first recipients of the award were author Carl Jacobi, writer/poet Donald Wandrei, writer/editor Howard Wandrei, and author Clifford Simak in 1988.
 Other recipients have included authors, scholars, editors, directors, and poets.
 Winners from 1988 to the present are listed below with the convention at which the award was announced.

 Though the award has usually been presented annually, it appears no award was made in the years 2001-2003 inclusive, nor in 2005.

 Location

 The first conventions were held in members' homes but after a few years MinnCon grew beyond the capacity of these houses and the event moved to a local hotel.
 Several hotels have been used over the years, including the Sunwood Inn in St. Paul, but the convention's home for many years has been the Holiday Inn at Bandana Square located at 1010 Bandana Boulevard W, Saint Paul, Minnesota, 55108-5107.
-The hotel changed corporate flags in 2007 and now operates as a Best Western franchise.
+The hotel changed corporate flags in 2007 and operated as a Best Western franchise.
+It permanently closed after 2019.

-Built inside a historic train repair shop, the Bandana Square hotel features a replica station platform, the actual train tracks, and the shop's original wood beams.
-Nearby area attractions include Midway Stadium (the former home of the St. Paul Saints), the Twin Cities Model Railroad Museum, and the Minnesota State Fair grounds.
-The Bandana Square site is in the National Register of Historic Places.
+Arcana has been held in different locations post-hotel closure.